Fr. Bradley Zamora

 Fr.
 Bradley is the author of “Praying the Liturgy in the Face of Violence” Pastoral Liturgy, “The Transformative Power of the Rites” Catechumeneon Quarterly and a contributor to the “Sourcebook for Sundays, Seasons and Weekdays” Liturgical Training Publications.

-Other important things you need to know about him is that he has a real love of liturgy and music but also a love of tacos and really any sort of Mexican food because well he is Mexican and his family (he has 3 brothers, 1 sister, and 3 amazing nieces) makes the best food.
+Other important things you need to know about him is that he has a real love of liturgy and music but also a love of tacos and really any sort of Mexican food because well he is Mexican and his family (he has 3 brothers, 1 sister, 3 amazing nieces, and 1 awesome nephew) makes the best food.
 His parents, Marty and Dawn, still reside in Pilsen where Fr.
 Bradley grew up.

 Fr.
 Bradley is a “lifer” having gone through formation in the seminary system of the Archdiocese of Chicago—Archbishop Quigley Preparatory Seminary, St. Joseph College Seminary and the University of Saint Mary of the Lake/Mundelein Seminary.
 Fr.
 Bradley holds a Bachelor of Arts in Philosophy from Loyola University Chicago and a Master of Divinity (M. Div.) and Baccalaureate in Sacred Theology (S.T.B.) from the University of Saint Mary of the Lake.
 He is also currently pursuing his Doctor of Ministry degree with a focus in pastoral leadership.